hgrecco/pint/docs/tutorial.rst

    >>> Q_(src).to(dst)
    <Quantity(1.0, 'inch')>

-Dimensionless quantities can also be parsed into an appropriate obkect:
+Dimensionless quantities can also be parsed into an appropriate object:

 .. doctest::